feum-aarhus/feum-platform/_events/flawless-set.md

 ▸<https://www.mixcloud.com/Estabunk/michael-bentzon-moesgaard-covid-rave-010820/>

 TURING (FEUM, PL) - Aarhus Based DJ with Polish roots.
-Known also under alias od det.al.
+Known also under alias of det.al.
 Well-known FEUM resident since 2017.
 Turing's tracks reflect his evolution as a DJ over the last few years.
 The sound is still heavily influenced by house music, but it showcases a style of techno that isn't afraid to go a little more industrial.
 Heavy beats are peppered with snippets of eclectic samples ranging from grime vocals to drone sounds.

 ▸<https://soundcloud.com/turing8220/detal_low_cube_session_032020?si=89ac8c95e5a34c1cb52de6c29b79c377>